hgamboa/nova-adv-inst/lab1-rpi.md

-# Lab 5 - Connecting to Raspberry Pi
+# Lab 1 - Connecting to the Raspberry Pi

 ## Pre Lab requirments